 Talk to health experts and other people like you in WebMD's Communities.
 It's a safe forum where you can create or participate in support groups and discussions about health topics that interest you.

-WebMD explains the tests involved in diagnosing heart disease.
+Learn more about the MRI's role in diagnosing heart disease.

-Learn more about heart failure, including causes, symptoms, stages, and treatment.
+Learn more from WebMD about hypertrophic cardiomyopathy, thickening of the heart muscle, including symptoms, diagnosis, and treatment.

 WebMD does not provide medical advice, diagnosis or treatment.
 See additional information.